Convincing Drawings Need Hard and Soft Edges

-To me, one of the most important methods of giving your work dimension is the use of lost edges.
-Theyre not readily apparent, but their effectiveness is.
-The edges of the objects closest to the viewer are clearly defined, but farther back they become less so, to the point where some edges arent visible at all as the contrast between the object and its surroundings disappears.
+One of the most important methods of giving your work dimension is the use of lost edges.
+They’re not readily apparent, but their effectiveness is.
+The edges of the objects closest to the viewer are clearly defined, but farther back they become less so, to the point where some edges aren’t visible at all as the contrast between the object and its surroundings disappears.
 The result is an edge appearing to trail off into the distance or, when in the foreground, being overpowered by more prominent and sharply defined foreground elements.
-(The bottom drawing of flowers provides good examples of this visual phenomenon.)

-And last, remember that your use of edges shouldnt be based on any formulas or rules but on your own observations and senses.
+And last, remember that defining edges in your work shouldn’t be based on any formulas or rules but on your own observations and senses.
 Most works will combine a variety of the three types of edges, so dont become too reliant on whichever one you do best.
-No matter what youre drawing or painting, take some time to concentrate on edges and how they interrelate, and youll see what great results they can give you.
+No matter what you’re drawing or painting, take some time to concentrate on defining edges and how they interrelate, and you’ll see what great results they can give you.

 Seek Realism Most of All